Institute Overview

-The Pharmaceutical Industry Policy Institute (PIPI) is a research institute that analyzes and examines the environment surrounding the pharmaceutical industry and medium- to long-term issues facing the industry, and makes recommendations.
+The Office of Pharmaceutical Industry Research (The Pharmaceuticals Research Institute of Japan (PRI) is a research organization that analyzes and examines the environment surrounding the pharmaceutical industry and medium- to long-term issues facing the industry, and makes recommendations.

 Purpose of Research Activities